benebsiny/Guess-Number-GUI-version/README.md

     3. The result can reveal at the left table

 ## Copyright Notice
-Guess Game Number © 2019 Beneb Siny
+Guess Game Number © 2019 benebsiny

 This program is free free software.